-Dr. Lê-Anh Dinh-Williams completed her PhD in clinical psychology at University of Toronto (UofT) and postdoctoral research fellowship at McGill University.
-She is currently working part-time as a clinical research fellow at Imperial College London and as a therapist at Connecte pending licensure as a clinical psychologist with the Order of Psychologists of Quebec.
+Dr. Lê-Anh Dinh-Williams is a clinical psychologist and a member of the Order of Psychologists of Quebec.
+She completed her PhD in clinical psychology at University of Toronto (UofT) and postdoctoral research fellowship at McGill University.
+She is currently working part-time as a clinical research fellow at Imperial College London and as a clinical psychologist at Connecte.
 Her research focuses on the impact of mindfulness-based, psychedelics, and other novel therapeutic approaches in the treatment of depression, with a focus on how to cultivate wellbeing in treatment.
 She completed her clinical training within several community and hospital settings in Ontario, including the: Health and Wellness clinic for students at UofT; Occupational Stress and Trauma Recovery clinic at the Centre for Addiction and Mental Health (CAMH); Dialectical Behavioral Therapy program at Broadview Psychology; as well as the Operational Stress Injury, Mood and Anxiety, and Substance Use and Concurrent Disorders (for young adults) programs at the Royal Ottawa Mental Health Care Center.

 As a psychologist, Lê-Anh works with adolescents and adults experiencing difficulties with depression, trauma, workplace/school stress, borderline personality, substance misuse, emotion dysregulation, interpersonal problems, and anxiety symptoms.
 She provides empirically-supported treatments such as DBT, CBT, ACT, and mindfulness-based cognitive therapy, while tailoring these approaches to each of her individual clients.
 In all of her work, Lê-Anh is empathic, compassionate, and caring.
 She focuses on clients’ strengths and resilience, believes in them, and is dedicated to helping them live healthy and meaningful lives.